GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
 >
-> ~ *Daniel T. Barry*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts